-We are sharing some of guiding documents for anyone interested in learning more about Sassafras, co-ops, or both.
+We are sharing our guiding documents for anyone interested in learning more about Sassafras, co-ops, or both.
+These include our Bylaws, Code of Conduct, Cultural Values and Practices, Basic Worker Expectations, Harassment and Bullying Policy, and Conflict Resolution Policy.
 Below is our Conflict Resolution Policy.
-It’s also worth sharing that although the Policy has multiple options for addressing the conflict, in practice the HR Committee encourages third party mediation in almost all cases.
-To learn more, you can also check out our Bylaws, Code of Conduct, Cultural Values and Practices, Basic Worker Expectations, and Harassment/Bullying Policy.
+Although the policy has multiple options for addressing conflict, in practice the HR Committee encourages third party mediation in almost all cases.

 Conflict is an ordinary and healthy part of groups working together.
 Every conflict is an opportunity for growth and change, and can move us forward.
 While many conflicts are easy to resolve, and often can be resolved in the moment, some are more difficult and require support.
 Resolving those conflicts is a group responsibility, and does not fall on any one individual.
 Once a conflict between staff has started to reach the notice of other individuals, it has become a group concern and it’s in the best interests of the group to move it towards resolution.

 If you notice a conflict between two or more members of Sassafras staff, even if you are not involved, you may request that the staff involved seek resolution.